-Employee Definitions and Seniority for Second Language Teachers (9.02)
+9.02 Employee Definitions and Seniority for Second Language Teachers

-- (a) Employee Definitions - (i) Second Language Teachers appointed to teach full-time will, commencing the fourth (4th) successive full-time appointment to teach a long term program of twelve (12) or more weeks duration, without a break in service other than anticipated layoff period(s), be defined as Regular Sessional employees. - (ii) All other Second Language Teachers will be defined as Termemployees. - (iii) Second Language Teachers who accept special rotating positions shall normally work in such positions for a maximum of two years.
-Following their term in such a position, a teacher must teach in regular programs for an equivalent time to their special position service before taking on another special position. - (b) Seniority Definitions - (i) Seniority for Regular Sessional Second Language Teachers will be defined as length of service from the date of appointment as a Second LanguageTeacher. - (ii) Regular Sessional Second Language Teachers who elect to work part-time at halftime or more for a period in excess of three (3) consecutive long term programs, will have their seniority pro-rated for part year service. - (iii) Regular Sessional Second Language Teachers who have not been appointed to teach a long term program at full-time within three (3) consecutive English Language Centre (ELC) sessions will be converted to Term status and have their seniority converted to hours at commencement of the fourth (4th) session.
-[See also Article 26.06 below] - (iv) Regular Sessional Second Language Teachers who elect to work part-time at less than half-time for an accumulated period in excess of three (3) consecutive long term programs will have their seniority converted to hours and revert to Term status.
+(a) Employee Definitions

+- (i) Second Language Teachers appointed to teach full-time will, commencing the fourth (4th) successive full-time appointment to teach a long term program of twelve (12) or more week's duration, without a break in service other than anticipated layoff period(s), be defined as Regular Sessional employees. - (ii) All other Second Language Teachers will be defined as Term employees. - (iii) Second Language Teachers who accept special rotating positions shall normally work in such positions for a maximum of two years.
+Following their term in such a position, a teacher must teach in regular programs for an equivalent time to their special position service before taking on another special position.
+If there is sufficient work to maintain a Regular Sessional Teacher's status for two (2) consecutive years, they will be converted to Term status at the beginning of the third (3rd) year.
+[See also Article 26.06 below].